ETS® Proficiency Profile Scores

 - Reading (Level 1, Level 2, Level3/Critical Thinking)

-What Scores Are Available for the Different ETS Proficiency Profile Forms?
+Available Scores for the Different ETS Proficiency Profile Forms?

 There are two test forms available: Standard and Abbreviated.
 Both forms are statistically equated assessments and offer the same level of score detail at the group level.